Neodymium

 Formula: Nd

-Element, lanthanide and rare earth metal
+Element, lanthanide, rare earth element

 Neodymium is not found free in nature but is found in a number of minerals, mainly monazite and bastnäsite (ChC)